Intensive Outpatient Treatment

 FREE ALCOHOL & DRUG ABUSE ASSESSMENTS: If you might have a problem with alcohol or drugs and are at least 18 years of age you may receive an assessment at absolutely no charge.
-There is no obligation of any kind except to call us at 1-855-806-5512.
-To receive your free assessment, call our toll free number today: 1-855-806-5512.
+This does not apply to “mandated” clients or DWI To receive your free assessment, call our local number at (919) 833-8899.
 Due to state DWI regulations, this does not apply for people needing assessments for DWI, or other DMV/DOT assessments.